Old York Road

-Old York Road (originally York Road, with reference to New York) is a roadway that was built during the 18th century to connect Philadelphia with New York City.
-Through New Jersey it was built along the Raritan (Unami tribe) "Naraticong Trail", also known as the Tuckaraming Trail.
-A memorial plaque to the friendship of the Naraticong Indians, who permitted the road to be built over their trail, is at the intersection of Old York Road and Canal in Raritan, NJ.
-The Swift Sure Stage Coach Line completed the journey between the two cities in two days and cost a few dollars.
+Old York Road, originally York Road, with reference to New York, is a roadway that was built during the 18th century to connect Philadelphia with New York City.

+The road was built along the Raritan tribe's Naraticong Trail, also known as the Tuckaraming Trail.
+A memorial plaque to the friendship of the Naraticong tribe, who permitted the road to be built over their trail, is located at the intersection of Old York Road and Canal in Raritan, New Jersey.
+The Swift Sure Stage Coach Line completed the journey between the two cities in two days.

-A ferry left Elizabethtown Point for New York City, or passengers could continue onto Newark and ultimately Powles Hook Ferry (present day Exchange Place in Jersey City) via Bergen Point Plank Road/Newark Plank Road.
+A ferry left Elizabethtown Point for New York City, or passengers could continue onto Newark, New Jersey and ultimately Powles Hook Ferry in present day Exchange Place in Jersey City via Bergen Point Plank Road/Newark Plank Road.

 Pennsylvania route

 Old York Road was laid out from New Hope, Pennsylvania to Philadelphia between 1711 and 1771.
 Its start (or end) point was at the intersection of Fourth and Vine Streets.

 Motorists demanded the abolition of the road's tolls from City Line Ave to Bucks County in 1916.

 An urban redevelopment project during the 1960s removed most of Old York Road between Vine and Spring Garden Streets, although a remnant remains as the unmarked alley midway between 5th and 4th Streets at Willow Street.
 North of Spring Garden Street, the Old York Road went through what is now lower North Philadelphia on a roadbed that is now Fifth Street.

 A section still named Old York Road begins at the intersection of Germantown Avenue and West Westmoreland Street in the Rising Sun/Franklinville neighborhood of North Philadelphia.
 The road continues north and runs concurrently with Pennsylvania Route 611 (PA 611) at the intersection with North Broad Street and Oak Lane in the neighborhood East Oak Lane in North Philadelphia.